nianliu/design-patterns/README.md

 #### Iterator
 Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+#### Mediator
+Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

 ## Relationships
 #### Decorator vs Proxy
 * Decorator informs and empowers its client